-19. The authorities have advised that legislative amendments addressing the examiners' recommended actions have been submitted to the relevant Government Ministry.
+18. The authorities have advised that further instructions addressing the examiners' recommended actions have been issued.
 This Recommendation remains outstanding.

-- 20. With regard to the examiners' recommended action for the Belize to consider providing a more secure location for the FIU, the authorities have advised that the FIU was relocated on February 1, 2012 to an independent and more spacious office where the security measures of IT and other information will be totally controlled by the Unit.
-The move is temporary until the construction of a permanent office is completed later in the year.
-The present office provides room for more additional staff and storage of physical records.
-An Information Technology Technician is presently on full time staff as well as a Senior Investigator. - 21.
-The authorities have advised in relation to the recommendation for the FIU to consider making its Annual Report public and include statistics, typologies and trends as well as information regarding its activities that the FIU is currently compiling its Annual Report for 2011 and the shortcomings will be addressed - 22.
-Information with regard to the other recommended actions have not been provided.
-As such only two of the examiners' recommended actions have been partially met.
-This Recommendation remains outstanding.
+19. With regard to the examiners' recommended action for the Belize to consider providing a more secure location for the FIU, the authorities have advised that the FIU's relocation to an independent and more spacious office where the security measures of IT and other information are totally controlled by the Unit was completed as of September 13, 2012.
+The architecture of the new office is in accordance with the security, staffing and record storing needs of the FIU.
+An Information Technology Technician is presently on full time staff as well as a Senior Investigator.
+The above actions fully implement the examiners' recommendation.